accordproject/cicero-word-add-in/DEVELOPERS.md

          debug the add-in the same way you would debug a web app. (ie. use the `Console` tab to view printed logs and errors, the `Element` tab to inspect the HTML and CSS, the `Network` tab for network calls, etc).

+#### Debugging Add-in: Method 2
+If the above method to debug the add-in is not working, one can try the following steps:
+   1. Delete the `C:\Users\{username}\.office-addin-dev-certs` folder.
+   2. Run `npx office-addin-dev-certs install`.
+   3. Now, run `npm run start` to start-up the server and sideload the add-in.
+   4. Click on Add-in to open it.
+   5. Instead of attaching the debugger from add-in, open VS Code and click on `Run and Debug`( shortcut key on Windows: <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>D</kbd> ).
+      Click on the green arrow in top left corner that says `Start Debugging`.
+      The debugger is now running.
+Open the debug console.
+Happy debugging :).

 ## ❗ Accord Project Development Guide ❗
 We'd love for you to help develop improvements to Cicero Word Add-in!
 Please refer to the [Accord Project Development guidelines][apdev] we'd like you to follow.